hytechclub/web-101/Week01/Customization.md

 There are _some_ fonts built into the web by default, but there are a ton more available online.
 Use [Google Fonts](https://fonts.google.com/) to outfit your website with a cool custom one!

 ### Built-In Project Fonts
-Some fonts are already built into the Glitch project.
+Some fonts are already built into the Repl project.
 In the project files area, open the **extras/** folder, and then the **fonts.txt** file.
 This file contains a list of usable fonts!
 Find one, and put it in the **style.css** code like this:

 ```css
 * {